• Home

 I’ve used Hertz in multiple countries and I’ve always found them reliable, good value for money and to have a good choice of cars.
 When we picked up our car in Denver, we looked at three different cars as we weren’t sure if they’d have enough boot (“trunk” for the Americans here) space for our suitcases.

-If you’re planning a road trip to the Badlands and aren’t coming from as far away as we were (i.e. from Denver by way of Utah, Wyoming, Idaho and Montana…) then your best options for collecting a car would be Rapid City or Rapid City Regional Airport.
+If you’re planning a road trip to the Badlands and aren’t coming from as far away as we were (i.e. from Denver by way of Utah, Wyoming, Idaho and Montana…) then your best option for collecting a car would be Rapid City or Rapid City Regional Airport.
 Other pick-up points in the state are Sioux Falls (south) and Aberdeen (north), depending on where you’re travelling from.

 Basics of the Badlands